haberdashPI/vscode-master-key/notes.md

         - [X] unit test for merged reified bindings
         - [X] split into small patch fix PR
     - [ ] add repeat action to the vim.toml bindings (after fixing the bugs above)
+        - [X] basic repeat actions for `d w` work
+        - [x] yw works
+        - [X] cw[text] can be repeated
+            - [X] why is all be the "delete" text component of the command repeated?
+                - [X] ANSWER: store_edits is attached to the moveBy instead of the executeStoredCommand.
+Guessing this is related to the fact that it is part of the `bind.after` sequenc
+        - [ ] scrutinized integration tests:
+            - [ ] investigate "Replay search with canceled input"; failed 3 times

 ## MISSING DOCUMENTATION